Mesa, AZ 85213

 As a result of the Clark decision, will an IRA inherited by a spouse lose its qualification as a “retirement fund” under federal bankruptcy law once it is actually inherited by the spouse?
 Could the rollover of an inherited IRA into the spouse’s own IRA now be considered a fraudulent transfer under applicable state law?
 Unfortunately the answers to these questions are not clear at this time.

 Planning Tip: Provisions can be made in a Standalone Retirement Trust for the benefit of a spouse.
 This may be important for many reasons aside from creditor protection, including a second marriage with a blended family or, when coupled with disclaimer planning, for a spouse who eventually needs nursing home care and seeks to qualify for Medicaid.
 A layered IRA beneficiary designation which includes a Standalone Retirement Trust and disclaimer planning can offer a great deal of flexibility for clients who want to insure that their hard-saved retirement funds stay in their family’s hands and out of the hands of creditors and predators.
+If you need a recommendation for a trusted Gold IRA company, read Augusta Precious Metals Reviews 2022 – Fees, Ratings.

 Could State Exemptions Still Protect Inherited IRAs?

 Planning Tip: Caution should be used in relying on state exemptions to protect a beneficiary’s inherited IRA.
 People are more mobile than ever and may need to move from state to state to find work, pursue educational goals, or be closer to elderly family members in need of assistance.
 Aside from this, federal bankruptcy laws now require a debtor to reside in a state for at least 730 days prior to filing a petition for bankruptcy in order to take advantage of the state’s bankruptcy exemptions.
 Therefore, long-term planning should not rely on a specific state’s laws but instead should take a broad approach.
+It is recommend to get a Local Bankruptcy Law Firm to help in case you are facing bankruptcy.

 The Bottom Line